hyp3r5pace/version-control-system/README.md

     The content of the file is in byte string format.

 - ### vcs cat-file
+    ```
     command format: vcs cat-file TYPE OBJECT
+    ```
     This command reads a file storing the serialized object and then deserializes it into a python object of class TYPE.
     This command does the opposite of what command hash-object does.
 While deserializing, this command checks if object size matches the size mentioned in file, thus, data malformation is detected.

+- ### vcs log
+    ```
+    command format: vcs log <commit hash>
+    ```
+    This command displays the commit history in a repository starting from the commit whose hash value is passed as the argument.
+At this point, commit information is not displayed but further commit information can be displayed by passing the commit hash to the vcs cat-file function.